vuong-viet-hung/hust-bearing/README.md

 ## Introduction
 This repository contains researches dedicated to classification of bearing fault based on vibrational signals' spectrograms, using deep neural network to identify the type of defect.
-The project provides an intuitive CLI interface for proposed algorithms.
+The project provides an intuitive CLI for proposed algorithms.
 We prioritize presenting previous researches in a readable and reproducible manner over introducing a faithful implementation.

 The team behind this work is [Mandevices Laboratory](https://www.facebook.com/mandeviceslaboratory) from Hanoi University of Science and Technology (HUST).
 Learn more about our researches [here](#about-us).